The Men Who Built America

-The Men Who Built America (also known as The Innovators: The Men Who Built America in some international markets) is an eight-hour, four-part miniseries docudrama by the History Channel.
+The Men Who Built America (also known as The Innovators: The Men Who Built America in some international markets) is an eight-part miniseries docudrama by the History Channel.
 It is the first installment of the That Built franchise.

 Overview

 The series focuses on the lives of Cornelius Vanderbilt, John D. Rockefeller, Andrew Carnegie, J. P. Morgan, and Henry Ford.
 It tells how their industrial innovations and business empires revolutionized modern society.
 The series is directed by Patrick Reams and Ruán Magan and is narrated by Campbell Scott.
 It averaged 2.6 million total viewers (1.2 million adults 25–54 and 1 million adults 18–49) across four nights.

 Cast

 Additional narration was provided by H. W. Brands, Mark Cuban, Donny Deutsch, Donald Trump, Jim Cramer, and Steve Case.